-If there’s one thing we did this year, it was learn a lot about the world.
+If there’s one thing we did last year, we learned a lot about the world.
 Whether it was amazing discoveries made at the bottom of the world’s oceans or incredible images that helped us decipher the mysteries of space, we definitely weren’t short on things that blew our minds.
 Here are just 13 things we learned in 2022.

 Charles Dickens was quite the diva